terraform-pingidentity-modules/terraform-pingone-davinci-connection/README.md

 This PingOne module provides ability to manage DaVinci connections with an associated scheme.

+Note: All the submodules have been built from an automated script parsing DaVinci's connector schema.
+There are some connectors with complex attribute types that aren't built using the automated script.

 ## Getting Started

 To get started using the PingOne Terraform provider, first you'll need an active PingOne cloud subscription with the DaVinci service.
 Refer to the